 Introduction

 The history surrounding Maria Valtorta’s “The Poem of the Man-God” seems to be one of the more complex and elusive topics among Catholics today.
 This becomes immediately evident whenever a discussion broaches this topic.
-On the one side, there are those who claim that the book is simply a work of fiction, written by a delusional woman, and denounced by the Church (often, a common strand of arguments are repeated, i.e., the book contains various “blunders” like the use of screwdrivers, or Mary asking to become a sinner, etc.).
+On the one side, there are those who claim that the book is simply a work of fiction, written by a delusional woman, and denounced by the Church (often, a common strand of arguments are repeated, i.e., the book contains various “blunders” like the use of screwdrivers, or the Blessed Mother asking to become a sinner, etc.).
 On the other side, there are those who claim that the book is a 5th gospel equal to Scripture, and that the Holy Office was involved in one of the greatest scandals of our time (equally as disconcerting).

 In the interest of remaining objective, the first section of this website presents, quite simply, the historical facts surrounding “The Poem”, drawn from only credible sources (content without references, or content mixed with emotion, are omitted as dubious).
 The author of this website hopes that, armed with the right information, readers may be equipped to bring clarity to discussions on this topic.